 - Whether baby is looking down, up or sideways

 - What pain relief the woman is using

 - How high the baby is lying in the birth canal

 - How quickly the baby needs to be delivered

 Forceps and vaccuum can’t be used equally in all situations.
 Having an obstetrician who is experienced in both options, who will choose the right option for you and your baby, is critical.

-Are there any risks with an instrumental delivery?
+Are there any risks with an instrumental vaginal birth?